 Map of Brooklyn Entrance to Brooklyn Bridge

-To start in Brooklyn: The Brooklyn Bridge Promonade begins on the Brooklyn side at the intersection of Tillary St. and Adams Street, though there is a short-cut (see below).
+To start in Brooklyn: The Brooklyn Bridge Promenade begins on the Brooklyn side at the intersection of Tillary St. and Adams Street, though there is a shortcut (see below).
 Use this Google map for directions to the start of the walkway.
 There are several subway stations and train lines that will get you close to the entrance.
 If you are coming on the A or C train, the best way to reach the Brooklyn Bridge from the Brooklyn side is to exit the subway at the High Street Station.
-The entrance to the pedestrian path entrance is about a quarter of a mile (400 meters) north from this subway station, but there are helpful signs to point you in the right direction.
+The entrance to the pedestrian path entrance is about a quarter of a mile (400 meters) north of this subway station, but there are helpful signs to point you in the right direction.
 Also, the bridge will be visible from this station, so you’ll know you’re headed the right way!
 Use this Google map for directions to the pedestrian walkway.
 Use the street view to familiarize yourself with what the entryway looks like.

 View of the Brooklyn Entrance to Brooklyn Bridge